namenroodles04/ZENITH_Worldbuilding/ZENITH Android decay.md

 - Those with Entech implants/prosthetics are extremely susceptible to a Hive's call.
 Most victims of co-pilot syndrome unfortunately end up being absorbed into a Hive.
 - Androids that have previously resisted the ZENITH virus so far are also more susceptible to a Hive's call.
 - While it is possible that someone without any Entech cybernetic enhancements could fall victim to the Hive's call, it is not as likely.
 - It is theorized that telepathy is the main source of a Hive's call power.
-However, no telepathic technology existed prior to this evolution of a Hive that was capable of completely controlling another individual.
+However, no telepathic technology existed prior to this evolution that was capable of completely controlling another individual.
 Hence, the true nature of this power is relatively unknown.

 # ES8-10 #
 - ES8-10 is not considered to be an Android.
 The nature of its origins are unknown to members of the human race.
 Some members of Vulture have interrogated Androids as to ES8-10's origin, however these interrogations mostly lead to nothing.
 Androids, curiously, seem to "shut down" upon being questioned about ES8-10.